-- Level 1: Unadjusted quoted prices in active markets that are accessible at the measurement date for identical, unrestricted assets or liabilities; - Level 2: Quoted prices in markets that are not active, or inputs which are observable, either directly or indirectly, for substantially the full term of the asset or liability; and - Level 3: Prices or valuation techniques that require inputs that are both significant to the fair value measurement and unobservable (i.e., supported by little or no market activity).
+Level 1: Unadjusted quoted prices in active markets that are accessible at the measurement date for identical, unrestricted assets or liabilities;

+- Level 2: Quoted prices in markets that are not active, or inputs which are observable, either directly or indirectly, for substantially the full term of the asset or liability; and - Level 3: Prices or valuation techniques that require inputs that are both significant to the fair value measurement and unobservable (i.e., supported by little or no market activity).

-We offer a nonqualified deferred compensation plan for highly compensated employees.
+We offer a nonqualified deferred compensation plan for certain eligible employees and members of our Board of Directors.
 The assets of the plan are held in the name of the Company at a third-party financial institution.
 Separate accounts are maintained for each participant to reflect the amounts deferred by the participant and all earnings and losses on those deferred amounts.
 The assets of the plan are held in mutual funds and Company stock.
-The fair value of the plan assets as of December 31, 2013 and 2012 was \$677 and \$89, respectively, and was calculated using the quoted market price of the assets as of those dates.
+The fair value of the plan assets as of December 31, 2014 and 2013 was \$1,234 and \$677, respectively, and was calculated using the quoted market price of the assets as of those dates.
 All investments in the plan are classified as trading securities and measured as Level 1 instruments.
+The fair value of plan assets is included in other assets with the same amount included in other liabilities in the accompanying consolidated balance sheets.